squidink7/strudel_reactor/README.md

 ## Developer Things 🤓

+If you just want to see what all the fuss is about you can check out this project at https://reactor.sirsegv.moe/ no programming knowledge required.
+However if you're one of those techy types and want to run it from source, read on.

-To run this project from source code, first clone this repository with `git clone https://github.com/squidink7/strudel_reactor.git` then `cd strudel_reactor`.
+To run this project from its source code, first clone this repository with `git clone https://github.com/squidink7/strudel_reactor.git` then `cd strudel_reactor`.

 Once you've cloned the repo use `npm i` to install the dependencies